Anstruther Lifeboat Station: History

 The entire cost of the station had been funded by the gift of £600 from Miss H. Harvie of Cheltenham, along with a donation of £60 from local fishermen.
 She requested that the lifeboat be named in memory of the pioneering meteorologist Vice-Admiral Robert FitzRoy (5 July 1805 – 30 April 1865).
 After a service of dedication by Rev. A. Gregory, the lifeboat was named Admiral Fitzroy.

-In 1892, the RNLI inspector found there was no need to employ a paid bowman for the lifeboat. as the station at that time had six volunteer coxswains and a full crew to staff it, although by 1899, the number of coxswains had reduced to four.
-Up until 1897 the station had used a mortar to alert the volunteer crew, however this was deemed too dangerous to vessels in the harbour, so a handbell was used from that point on.
+In 1892, the RNLI inspector found there was no need to employ a paid bowman for the lifeboat, as the station at that time had six volunteer coxswains and a full crew to staff it, although by 1899, the number of coxswains had reduced to four.
+Up until 1897, the station had used a mortar to alert the volunteer crew, but this was deemed too dangerous to vessels in the harbour, so a handbell was used from that point on.
 A new lifeboat house was constructed on Middle Pier in 1904, costing over £1,600.
-Around this time a new Coxswain Superintendent was appointed, to replace the numerous coxswains who has operated the station before on a rotating basis.
+Around this time, a new Coxswain Superintendent was appointed to replace the numerous coxswains, who has operated the station before on a rotating basis.